Save up to 25%… Shop Our Birthday Sale Now!

 Summary

 If a product is grown in the US, it is fairly certain that it is myceliated grain and not mushroom.
-There are some exceptions to this for small scale producers.
+There are some exceptions to this for small-scale producers.

 We believe it is important for consumers to be aware of what they are consuming and know about the different processes used to make mushroom and mycelium products.

-At Real Mushrooms we are committed to providing high quality mushroom products that are:
+At Real Mushrooms, we are committed to providing high-quality mushroom products that are:

-• 100% mushroom
+• 100% mushroom (fruiting body)

 • Certified organic